chaohershi/chaohershi.github.io/_posts/2017-11-13-How-to-Force-HTTPS-Using-the-htaccess.md

 title: How to Force HTTPS Using the .htaccess
 ---

-Long story short, I purchased a domain and hosted it with [FastComet](https://www.fastcomet.com/).
+Long story short, I purchased a domain and hosted it with [FastComet](https://www.fastcomet.com/) a week ago.
 After setting up the SSL/TLS, I tried to force all web traffic to use HTTPS.
-One way of doing this would be adding the following rules in the .htaccess file in the website’s root folder.
+One way of achieving this would be adding the following code in the .htaccess file in the website’s root folder.

 ```apache
 RewriteEngine on